asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Summary

 In this tutorial, you learned how to configure server and channel bindings.
-You also learned that bindings are essential in integrating Kafka with different systems, platforms, or protocols, especially in API specifications like AsyncAPI.
+You also learned that bindings are essential when integrating Kafka with different systems, platforms, or protocols — especially in API specifications like AsyncAPI.

-## Next Steps
+## Next steps

 Now that you have completed this tutorial, you can [learn more about other Kakfa bindings](https://github.com/asyncapi/bindings/tree/master/kafka) or [protocol-specific bindings](https://github.com/asyncapi/bindings).